Obama, Modi work to deepen improving U.S.-India ties

 In a unique departure from protocol, Obama took Modi on a short motorcade drive from the White House to the memorial honoring slain U.S. civil rights leader Martin Luther King Jr.

-Modi met with congressional leaders before his departure later on Tuesday.
-After the talks, he stressed the importance of addressing environmental issues and cooperation on security.
+Modi met congressional leaders and members of the U.S. India business lobby before leaving on Tuesday.
+After meeting the former, he stressed the importance of addressing environmental issues and cooperation on security.
 “The humanity of the entire world needs to come together to fight terrorism,” he said.

+Speaking to the U.S. India Business Council, Modi vowed to continue his war on red tape and urged U.S. business to take advantage of the rapid changes in India.

+“My country has come awake,” he said.
+“Please come.
+And together you will benefit and my country will also benefit.”

+Ashley Tellis, an international security specialist at the Carnegie Endowment for International Peace, called the Obama-Modi vision statements “wonderfully aspirational,” but added:

+“Now we’ve got to see whether the policies both sides pursue actually get them to where they want to go.
+The record thus far does not inspire confidence.”

-additional reporting by Roberta Rampton; Editing by David Storey and Gunna Dickson
+additional reporting by Roberta Rampton; Editing by David Storey, Gunna Dickson and Ken Wills